Last Updated on March 12, 2021 by Julia Wilson

 These are large scavenger white blood cells.

-Produced in the bone marrow, granulocytes are a type of white blood cell which contains ‘cytoplasmic’ granules of toxic chemicals which digest (phagocytize) micro-organisms and mediate allergic reactions.
+Produced in the bone marrow, granulocytes are a type of white blood cell that contains ‘cytoplasmic’ granules of toxic chemicals which digest (phagocytize) micro-organisms and mediate allergic reactions.

 They are sub-divided according to their staining properties into neutrophils, eosinophils, and basophils.